Aaron-Bopp/TIM/Culture.md

 [[Culture]] is the synthesis of our collective imagination, or [[Imagined reality]] and our shared [[understanding]].

-If we have these two things with someone
+If we have these two things with someone, then we share a culture.
+[[Gen Z uses irony to navigate post internet communication]] is an example of this.

 > [!wikipedia] [Culture](https://en.wikipedia.org/wiki/Culture)
 >